-With respect to the Public Housing and HCV programs, pursuant to the CARES Act, the waivers/alternative requirements established in Notice PIH 2020-05 published on April 10, 2020, remain effective as of April 10, 2020.
-The new waivers/alternative requirements established in this Notice (HCV-11 through HCV-14 and PH-11 and PH-12) are effective for immediate use by PHAs as of the date of this Notice.
+With respect to the Public Housing and HCV programs, pursuant to the CARES Act, the waivers/alternative requirements established in prior notices remain effective as of the date of publication which established the waiver/alternative requirement.
+The new waivers/alternative requirements established in this Notice are effective for immediate use by PHAs as of the date of this Notice.
 The specific statute, regulation, and/or sub-regulatory guidance being waived (as applicable), the period of availability, and the alternative requirement (if applicable), are found in Section 1, paragraphs 7 through 12 of this Notice.

-The period of availability for the public housing and HCV waivers is in most cases extended to December 31, 2020.
+The period of availability for the public housing and HCV waivers is in most cases extended to June 30, 2021.
 Other waivers have unique dates, such as when the period of availability is dependent on a PHA's fiscal year end date or based on a specific action or activity.
-PHAs that adopted waivers/alternative requirements established in Notice PIH 2020-05 published April 10, 2020 may continue to operate under those waivers/alternative requirements through the extended availability periods.
+PHAs that adopted waivers/alternative requirements established in Notices PIH 2020-05, PIH 2020-13, PIH 2020-20, and PIH 2020-22 may continue to operate under those waivers/alternative requirements through the extended availability periods provided in this Notice.